 1. You are special!

 Everyone is special, somehow.
-How are YOU unique and different?
+How are YOU different?
 If you just can't think of how right off the bat, think about it for a while until you come up with at least a short list.
 It will no doubt be time well spent, and not just so you can create a decent profile.

-Then be specific about it in your profile.
+Then be specific about it IN your profile.
 Nouns are better than adjectives, and stories or lengthier descriptions are better than both.
 You might already have all the great thoughts to share, just try to fill them out a bit more.

 "I enjoy sports" isn't bad, but "I've been a goalie for a gay womens' soccer team for the last 4 years" provides a much more vivid picture.

 "Community service is important to me" is OK, but "I help serve supper on Tuesday evenings for a local organization that feeds the homeless" is more descriptive.

 "I've always loved animals" is fine, but "My beloved companion just took second place in a local Doberman competition" is even better.